 the U.S. Military Academy.
 Commissioned in the field

-artillery, he serves first on the Mexican border while
+artillery, he served first on the Mexican border while

 General John J. Pershing was pursuing Poncho Villa.

 In 1919 - 1923, he was assistant military attaché in

 At the beginning of World War II, General Maguire was on